otacke/h5p-timer/README.md

 ### First steps
 In this short tutorial, we will create a simple H5P package containing a library to implement a simple stop watch.
 If you master this example, you will have used most of the functionality and probably won't have trouble using the H5P.Timer for more complicated applications.

+**TO DO**
+- Code this myself ;-)
+- Probably split into basic library framework + one part for setup + one part for buttons + one part for the display/notifications
+- Screenshot
+- Move this stuff to the github wiki

 ### Functions

 #### Configuration and setup